Tokyo: Top 10 Things To Do

 Imperial Palace Guided Tour

 You can only access the palace grounds on a guided tour.
 These free tours take place between Tuesday and Saturday at 10 am and 1.30 pm.
-There are 70 places available on a first-come-first-served basis.
-We queued for the afternoon tour to find we were around 80th in the queue and therefore could not participate.
+There are 300 places available on a first-come-first-served basis, so come early to avoid disappointment – we were too far back in the queue and couldn’t go in.

 Tokyo Imperial Palace